-$\label{lem:datasette-Datasette instance You can use this to access plugin configuration options via {\tt datasette.plugin_config(your_plugin_name)}$
+datasette - Datasette class You can use this to access plugin configuration options via datasette. plugin_config(your_plugin_name)

 The template, database and table options can be used to return different code depending on which template is being rendered and which database or table are being processed.